-The Commandant's Office manages over 50 cadet clubs, club sports and organizations at VMI.
-These include Civil War Roundtable, Timber Framers, College Republicans, College Democrats, Golf, Lacrosse, Women's & Men's Rugby, Running, Wrestling, Jiu Jitsu, Powerlifting, Triathlon, Trap & Skeet, Women's & Men's Volleyball, Pistol, Equestrian, Theater, Soaring, Fishing, Boxing, Ice Hockey, Soccer, Basketball, and Semper Fi Society.
-VMI is committed to providing opportunities for all cadets to participate in clubs, organizations, and extracurricular activities that will contribute to the total quality of cadet life.
+The Commandant's Office manages over 70 cadet clubs, club sports and organizations at VMI.
+These include women's and men's rugby, marathon, boxing, Jiu Jitsu, powerlifting, theater, ice hockey, Building BRIDGES, etc. VMI is committed to providing opportunities for all cadets to participate in clubs, organizations, and extracurricular activities that will contribute to the total quality of cadet life.